 The fifth floor overlooking the lobby between the two legislative chambers is a collection of Florida Facts.
 This floor also contains the observation areas over the Senate and House of Representatives.

 Do you know your state’s reptile?
-LOLFlordia State Capitol
+LOL

 The 22nd floor observation deck can be reached by choosing one of six high speed elevators that zoom you up to the enclosed observation area.
 The east side contains the Capitol Gallery and features an ever-rotating exhibit of the work of Florida resident artists.
 On each side of the deck is a kiosk indicating viewing points of interest.